Faculty & Staff

 - Senior Scientist, OHSU Center for Research on Occupational & Environmental Toxicology

-Dr. Spencer holds six honorary professorial appointments at foreign institutions, including the Chinese Center for Disease Control and Prevention (Beijing), and Fudan (Shanghai) and Sichuan (Chengdu) universities.
-An Emeritus Member of the American Society of Toxicology (2011), he was also 2010 Keynote Lecturer for the Society of Toxicologic Pathology and International Federation of Societies of Toxicologic Pathologists (Encomium by B. Bolon, Toxicol.
+Dr. Spencer holds seven honorary professorial appointments at foreign institutions, including the Chinese Center for Disease Control and Prevention (Beijing), Fudan University (Shanghai), Sichuan University (Chengdu) and Gulu University (Uganda).
+A 25+-year member of the American Society of Toxicology (2011), he gave the 2013 Hooisma Lecture in Neurotoxicology and the 2010 Keynote Lecture for the Society of Toxicologic Pathology and International Federation of Societies of Toxicologic Pathologists (Encomium by B. Bolon, Toxicol.
 Pathol.
 39:15-18, 2011).
 He is an Honorary Member of the Indian Academy of Neurosciences (2005); recipient of the 2003 Distinguished Service Award, African Society of Toxicological Sciences; the 2002 Distinguished Scientist Award in Neurotoxicology, American Society of Toxicology; the 1998 Alzheimer's Association Brumback Award for Outstanding Achievement in Research; the 1997 Snider Foundation Award for Lifetime Contributions to Toxicology, and the 1997 Silvio O. Conte prize for basic and applied neuroscience contributions relevant to environmental health.
 Other honors include: Weil Awardee and Moore Awardee of the American Association of Neuropathologists; Member, American Neurological Association, and Fellow, Royal College of Pathologists (UK).
 National and international named visiting professorships and lectureships include: Alice B. Hamilton Lecturer, George H. Germann Memorial Lecturer, Sibte Hasan Zaidi Orator, Ellerman Lecturer, Hanninen Lecturer, Kugelberg Lecturer, Grass Traveling Neuroscience Lecturer, Sterling Visiting Professor, Sitlington Lecturer in Toxicology, and Tarbox Distinguished Neurosciences Lecturer.

 Current Research Interests